Why would a client choose an managed support contract (with the ongoing financial commitment) instead of a simple pay-as-you-go (PAYG) option?

 Our ideal is to never have to send engineers out on-site, so the more proactive we can be, to ensure a client’s computers continue running smoothly, the better for us and the better for our clients.
 There is no greater compliment to me, than when a client says “we haven’t seen your engineers for months”.

 If you want a more accurate budget for your IT support costs, like the idea of a proactive approach so your staff aren’t interrupted by system failures, and consider speed of response a priority, then perhaps an ongoing support contract is the way to go.

 This doesn’t mean we don’t want PAYG clients – and for smaller businesses that might be the first step to have peace of mind that you’ve got experts who you can call on if you hit problems.
-However, a service contract doesn’t necessarily mean ‘more expensive’ – it’s tailored to the size of your business and the number of computers and associated equipment.
+However, a service contract doesn’t necessarily mean ‘more expensive’ – it’s tailored to the size of business and number of computers with associated equipment.
 If you’re not sure – give us a call and let’s talk it over.